-Choose Approach A if you want your students to be independent and learn how to create projects, TMs, and TBs.
+Choose Approach A if you want your students to be independent and learn how to create projects, translation memories, and term bases.
 This will also mean less work for you.

 Choose Approach B if you want to have more control over what your students do and do not want to risk them cheating.
 This will mean more work for you, however, and your students will not be able to learn the project management features of Memsource.

 Choose Approach C to create a simulated translation agency within your department.
 This way, you can give your students a taste of what the real business looks like.

 Step 2: Go to the Editing window of each account (under Users, choose the name of the student and then click Edit).
 Select the values in accordance with this picture.
 Your students will only be able to access their own projects, TMs, and TBs.

 Step 3: Inform your students of their login details.

 Step 4: Have your students create their own projects by going to Create New and selecting Project.
 They can change the settings using this guide, but it is recommended that they do not.
 For easier orientation, we suggest that students name these projects using the following format: “Project [Student’s Name]”.
 These projects will be your students’ personal folders.

 Step 5: Have your students create their TMs and TBs by going to Create New and selecting either Translation Memory or Term Base.
 If you have already prepared a TM and/or TB for your students, send it to them via e-mail and have them import these into the new TM or TB that they've just created.
 They can do this by clicking on either their new TM or TB and selecting Import.
 For easier orientation, we recommend that students name them using the following format: “TM [Student’s Name]” and “TB [Student’s Name]”.
 These will be their own resources that no one else will touch.

 For further details, please review our guides on importing TMs and TBs.